 Remember though, that interest is not enough.
 A true SQL needs to be more than interested in your vertical.
 They need to be committed.
 This is the right time for inside sales and marketing to ask the questions to qualify the leads ready for the sales team.
 They can also at this point map out the relevant decision-makers and connections of note.
 The sales team can then go on to call them and ask what made them interested in your brand?
 Discover their challenges and concerns, and suggest solutions.
 The more interactions with the right people at this stage, the better, and decisions often come down to a group of people rather than an individual.
 It’s all about insight at this stage and that works two ways.
 Insight into the customer and their needs, and insight into your brand and your business for them.

-Don Norman, the American researcher, once said “Having the best product means nothing if the people won’t buy it.”
+Don Norman, an American researcher, once said “Having the best product means nothing if the people won’t buy it.”

 But, the people also need to be able to afford it.
 Don’t waste your time and theirs if the funds are not readily available.
 If they want it they have to possess the means to buy it, otherwise it’s wishful thinking on both sides.
 Thanks, but no thanks.
 It’s unproductive to spend time trying to convert a deal if the budget is not there or is not available.
 A real buyer, another potentially qualified lead, will be already shopping around, have the required budget and will be ready to spend it, and you will lose them.